Streatham railway station

 Streatham railway station is a station in central Streatham in south London.
-Its main entrance now is on Streatham High Road, and is in Travelcard Zone 3.
+Its main entrance now is on Streatham High Road, and is in London fare zone 3.

 Services are provided by Southern and Thameslink.
 Thameslink services go north to St Albans via London Blackfriars and St Pancras, and south to Wimbledon and Sutton.
-Southern services run between London Bridge and West Croydon.
+Southern services run between London Bridge and East Croydon.

 A news kiosk in the street level ticket hall sells newspapers, coffee and snacks.
 There is no seating at this level.
 The platforms are below the station building and accessed by staircases.
 There has been no step-free disabled access to the northbound platform since the station forecourt on the up (northbound) platform side was redeveloped in the 1980s for the construction of a supermarket.
-There is step-free disabled access to the southbound platform via a footpath from Hopton Road (but not via the ticket hall).

 Ticket barriers were installed to the entrance in June 2009.
-New lifts are being constructed for both platforms and are due to be completed by Autumn 2023.
+New lifts providing step-free access from the entrance to both platforms have been constructed and were completed in Autumn 2023.